mars2workshop/LENS/README.md

    ```

 ## 🤝 Contact
-If you have any questions, please drop me an email: lens4mllms@googlegroups.com
+If you have any questions, please drop us an email: lens4mllms@googlegroups.com

 ## 🚨 Ethical and Responsible Use